UCL/subimagemoco/README.md

 Additional documentation on shared Overleaf: https://www.overleaf.com/read/zdphnxpztspy

-Overleaf file on January 20, 2022 refered to code at Git Tag `20Jan2022`.
+Overleaf file on February 1, 2022 refered to code at Git Tag `1Feb2022`.
+The version on 20 January 2022 contained a bug.
+Fixing this has improved the results.

 The stable git branch is `master`, not `main`.
 The principle function is `subimage.m` in the `source` folder.